larpchronicles/rules/rules-topics/10_production-skills.md

 ### Rank VI

-#### Cards of Collusion
-   >The Player may use this special deck of cards to spread the power of their Gambling skill to multiple participants.
-For each rank of Gambling the user possesses, a single participant in the game may benefit from the skill, including themself.
-All normal Gambling requirements apply, including the need for actual currency or valuable items to be bet.
-The cards actively prevent any participant from cheating.
-(This is a good-faith effect, assuming no players are abusing this or metagaming.)
-This is a Passive effect.<br/>
-   >30 Alchemy Materials, 20 Rune Carving Materials, 10 Tinkering Materials, 6 Spirit Gems.

 ### Rank VII

 #### Blade of Beginner’s Luck
    >Enhanced with the Luck of a 5-Leaf Clover, this specially treated blade finds unlikely avenues and helps the wearer strike true where otherwise their blow may have been turned aside.
 The wielder does +5 Bonus Damage on all uses of any Critical Strike skill while wielding this Blade.
 But Luck is Fickle, and harder to come by as one grows older, as such, only an individual with 250 total SP or less may benefit from this weapon.
 This is a Passive effect.<br/>
    >40 Smithing Materials, 20 Rune Carving Materials, 10 Tinkering Materials, 7 Spirit Gems.
-#### Cutting Deck
-   >A deck made of specially refined and treated cards, this allows the user to bring their Card-slinging skills onto the battlefield.
-Three times per day, a user may spend a rank of their Gambling Skill to throw a single packet for 25 Magic.
-The user does not regain the spent Gambling ranks until after completing a rest.<br/>
-   >30 Rune Carving Materials, 20 Alchemy Materials, 20 Smithing Materials, 7 Spirit Gems.

 ### Rank VIII